fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

-This is a very basic version of the `main` function for our server, and we might refactor it later into something more functional, but a quick-and-dirty solution will be sufficient for now.
+This is a very basic version of the `main` function for our server, and we might refactor it later into something more customizable, but a quick-and-dirty solution will be sufficient for now.
+The `main` function is where we wire the individual components of our app together.
 The logic of the `main` function is easy to follow:

-1. We initialize the database connection.
+1. We initialize the database connection using the database connection string corresponding to the database we have created previously.
+We use the `Open` function from our `pg` package to establish the connection.
-2. We instantiate the `Repository` as `repo` using the database connection.
+2. We instantiate the `pg.Repository` as `repo` using the database connection.
 3. We use Go's standard library to create a simple server with two routes:
    1. The root route (`/`) where we will be able to access GraphQL Playground.
    2. The `/query` route which will actually execute and respond to GraphQL queries.